 Service of Process

-- Official Designated to Receive Service on MCCCD Pursuant to ARS §15-1444 - The MCCCD Governing Board has an office in the District Office Building, located at 2411 West 14th Street, Tempe, AZ.
+Process must be served at the District Office Building, 2411 West 14th Street, Tempe, AZ.
 The Board’s assistant is located at that address.
-The Board and its Vice President have designated this assistant as the person to receive service upon MCCCD as a legal entity.
 Process servers may make appointments to serve the Board’s assistant by calling 480.731.8125.

-- No Acceptance or Waiver of Service is Authorized - MCCCD employees are not authorized to accept or waive service of process for MCCCD or any other party, and will not sign documents to that effect.
+No other MCCCD employees are authorized to accept service of process for MCCCD or any other party.
+They will not sign documents to that effect.
 If asked, they will identify themselves by name and title when you hand your document to them.

 - Subpoenas for Records – Please refer to Paragraph 2 above.